 Magnesium is an intracellular electrolyte that probably deserves more credit than it receives.
 It helps the body use energy and is necessary for proper nerve, muscle and enzyme function – it’s involved in hundreds of reactions in our bodies and even helps regulate other minerals (i.e. calcium, potassium, zinc, copper).
 The RDA for adults is 310-420 mg/day.
 Magnesium helps the muscles relax (after calcium helps them contract) and is such promoted for relaxation of the body and bowels (it’s a main ingredient in laxatives).

-Hypomagnesia (usually from poor diet, malnutrition, diuretics) may cause symptoms such as nausea, vomiting, weakness, loss of appetite, muscle spasms and seizures.
+Hypomagnesia (usually from poor diet, malnutrition, diuretics) may cause symptoms such as nausea, vomiting, weakness.
+Additionally, loss of appetite, muscle spasms and seizures can be symptoms also.
 Hypermagnesia, on the other hand, is more rare, and is more related to kidney diseases, hypothyroidism, or excessive intake through supplements.

 Get your magnesium through leafy greens, whole grains, seeds, nuts and fortified cereals.